johndoe31415/ratched/README.md

                         simply forwards everything unmodified. 'reject'
+                        closes the connection altogether, regardless of the type of seen traffic. s_tlsversions=versions
+                        Colon-separated string that specifies the acceptable
+                        TLS version for the ratched server component.
+Valid elements are ssl2, ssl3, tls10, tls11, tls12, tls13.
+                        Defaults to tls10:tls11:tls12.
-                        closes the connection altogether, regardless of the type of seen traffic. s_reqclientcert=bool  Ask all connecting clients to the server side of the TLS proxy for a client certificate.
+  s_reqclientcert=bool  Ask all connecting clients to the server side of the
+                        TLS proxy for a client certificate.
 If not replacement certificate (at least certfile and